conglomerate/wan-optimizer-onug-spring-2014/README.md

 can be upgraded individually at any time.

 The system will have an easy-to-use web application that allows operators to set application policies.
-This system will push application policies to each site's SDN controller.
+The system will push application policies to each site's SDN controller.

 Applications will be identified by domain name, in addition to L2-L4